Ivana Bacik: Personal life and education

-She won a scholarship to board at Alexandra College in Milltown, Dublin.
 She lives with husband Alan Saul and their two daughters in Portobello, Dublin.

 University politics

 Bacik resigned as president of Trinity College Dublin Students' Union in 1990, after breaking the mandate from the Union membership regarding voting for candidates at a Union of Students in Ireland conference.
 Despite 13 TCD representatives being mandated to vote for one candidate, Martin Whelan, a former TCD SU president, it transpired that he received only 12 votes, Bacik's vote instead being given to the feminist former UCD SU officer, Karen Quinlivan.
 A controversy erupted in the Students' Union and a subsequent internal investigation led to Bacik's resignation.

 She was taken to court by the anti-abortion group, the Society for the Protection of the Unborn Child (SPUC), for providing information on abortion.
 SPUC were successful in the court case, although that success came in the 1990s, long after Bacik had graduated from Trinity College.
 A High Court injunction had been ordered against Bacik and other members of the TCD Students' Union in October 1989.
 In November 1989, Bacik was informed by the Gardaí that the Union of Students in Ireland (USI) and the TCD Students' Union were under investigation following complaints that "they were corrupting the public morals by disseminating information on abortion."
 In an article she wrote for the International Planned Parenthood Federation, she said it was soon-to-be Irish President Mary Robinson that prevented her and students' union members from going to prison.